Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

     await task3
 ```

+‼ If you don't hold a reference to the task object returned by `create_task` then the task may disappear without warning when Python runs garbage collection.
+In other words, the code in your task will stop running with no obvious indication why.

 ### `asyncio.as_completed()`

 Is a function that takes an iterable of coroutines and returns a generator that yields the results as they become available.